lukasimcic/FAssets-QA/README.md

 Contents include:

   - `mint_redeem_flow.py`
-    This function will demonstrate a mint and redeem flow of a user.
+    When running this file, a flow of user actions will be simulated.
     It will repeatedly choose at random one of the following actions, if possible:
     - mint: Mint a random amount of lots from the underlying token.
     - redeem: Redeem a random amount of lots from the fasset token.